Boil Water Advisory Has Residents Boiling

 Of course, the case of Walkerton is extreme and involved criminal charges due to the forging of documents and safety-records relating to water quality control and does not have any relation or similarity to the possible water problems of this week in Lac Brome, indeed the water advisory seems to be only a precautionary measure but still, the importance of being able to quickly notify a population of imminent risk is a key factor in municipal responsibility and it seems that in this case the Town of Lac Brome failed at following this and many guidelines that were recommended in the Walkerton Report.

-This picture shows the signage used by the Town to post public notices yet there is no warning posted as to the boil water advisory.
-It is hard to understand why a prominent notice board is not being used.
-The Town has sent registered letters to bussinesses warning of legal action if certain signage rules wern't adhered to but the fact they can find fault with the sign of the renovated Rona store because it has lights on it while letting their own sign crumble to pieces when it should be used to alert the population is utterly incredulous!
 The most basic issue revolves around informing the public of an imminent threat, no matter how small.
 Most of us would prefer to have officials being extra cautious regarding our family health and safety.
 Most of us would prefer that if we were dining at a restaurant our waiter would inform us if a neon light bulb had just exploded in the kitchen showering powdered granules throughout the kitchen which may have landed in the soup we are about to eat instead of having a friend tell us two days later after we had already eaten it.
 Most of us would prefer that the people we entrust with directing our taxes show a real concern with the key values of our health and safety.

 The snowstorm of February was a record accumulation that will not likely be beat for another two decades but the paralyzing storm we experienced that basically closed the town cannot be used an excuse by officials to explain why more of the population were not informed of the potential danger.
 The elected officials who are the first to learn of hazards to our health have a responsibility to ensure that everyone is rapidly informed regardless of extenuating circumstances.
 In this case, the town’s failure to warn us in a timely matter is an extreme dereliction that has many people asking questions.